 These good practice examples show how organisations support reflective practice to improve the health and wellbeing of their employees and students.

-Support initiatives for Trust staff
+Support initiatives for staff of Trusts and Boards

 Birmingham Women's and Children's NHS Trust has learned what support their employees need, and has taken action to maintain their health and wellbeing.